Nlege001/Youtube_Video_Player/README.md

 ### This is another application that can be used to parse a video in mp4 and other video formats.
 ## Steps to run the video of your choice

+1. Checkout to branch ```third branch ```
-1. Copy and paste your video in the ```res``` file of the android studio project
+2. Copy and paste your video in the ```res``` file of the android studio project
-2. change or update the location of the video file in the line of code below.
+3. change or update the location of the video file in the line of code below.
 ```kotlin
 videoView!!.setMediaController(mediaController)